 When fishing deep water, I cast out.
 Then once I start the retrieve I will lift the rod tip high, causing the lurer to jerk upwards.
 I then let it sink, wind in the slack, then jerk it up again.
 This causes the lure to swim through the water in and a up and down momentum.

-6) All of the above, experiment.
+6) All of the above, experiments.

 If the fish are not striking, try varying combinations of the above.
 I usually change my action and retrieve after every cast.
 I rarely repeat the same retrieve right after the first.
 I keep mixing it up.